 - show an adult how to hold their pencil.

-And now, it’s well and truly time for you to kick back and enjoy the holidays.
+As you can see, if you manage to do one or two of these quick and easy ideas before you check out for the holiday, you’ll thank yourself on the first day of school.
+And now, it’s well and truly time for you to kick back, do nothing and enjoy the holidays.
 You deserve every minute of your holidays.
 Rest up and recharge.

 For a comprehensive guide to making your first day of school seamless, read Holly’s brilliant blog The First Day of School: A Fail-Safe Guide for Teachers.